Validated Benefits Advisors

 $5,000

-• Refund clause. $2,500 refunded if validation isn't granted based on contract language or questionnaire responses.
+• Refund clause. $2,500 of the setup fee refunded if validation isn't granted based on contract language or questionnaire responses.

 • Group pricing.
 Custom rates for advisor groups, networks, or parent firms validating multiple offices together — book a call to scope.